yishnu96/kashi/temples/aditya-temples/khakholkh-aditya.md

 Garuda presented the amrita before the serpents to fulfill the condition, and as they went to bathe before partaking, Indra reclaimed the nectar, leaving only the kusa grass on which the pot had rested, which the serpents licked hoping for a drop and thereby split their tongues upon its sharp blades, a mark they bear from that day.
 With the condition met and the nectar removed by divine will, Vinata obtained her freedom, and mother and son turned to Kashi for atonement and thanksgiving at the supreme pilgrimage city praised by the scriptures.
 In Kashi, Garuda installed a Shiva Lingam and worshipped steadfastly at the feet of Mahadev, and nearby Vinata fashioned the image of Surya and performed rigorous penance to the Sun God for grace and absolution.

 Pleased with Vinata’s devotion and the dharmic outcome of Garuda’s trials, Suryadev manifested at this sacred spot as Khakholkh Aditya, bestowing blessings upon devotees who come here in faith, especially for removal of sins, fulfillment of heartfelt wishes, and freedom from disease.
 Kashi Khand locates Khakholkh Aditya near the holy Pilpila Teerth in the Trilochan area, a site remembered today as a venerable well close to Trilochaneshwar, binding the Puranic account with the living cityscape of Kashi.
-In the wider Kashi narrative, Surya—sent once by Shiva to test King Divodas—chose to remain in Varanasi, and the Dwadash Aditya tradition flourished here, making Khakholkh Aditya a radiant link in the twelvefold worship of the Sun in the city of light.
+In the wider Kashi narrative, Surya—sent once by Shiva to test King Divodas—chose to remain in Kashi, and the Dwadash Aditya tradition flourished here, making Khakholkh Aditya a radiant link in the twelvefold worship of the Sun in the city of light.

 ## Youtube